 The Respiratory Therapy Program is part of the Health Sciences Division.
-Registered Nursing, Practical Nursing, Nurse Aide, and Phlebotomy are other programs in the division.
+Registered Nursing, Practical Nursing, and Phlebotomy are other programs in the division.
 The division dean is Dr. Kimberly Lindquist (734-384-4101; klindquist@monroeccc.edu) who is also the director of the Nursing Program.
 Rachel Lehr is the Administrative Assistant and can be reached at (734) 384-4102.
-The fax number for the division is (734) 384-4187; rlehr@monroeccc.edu).
+The fax number for the division is (734) 687-6046; rlehr@monroeccc.edu).
 There are several identified positions that will impact your education in the Respiratory Therapy Program.
 The positions and those who occupy them are as follows:

-- Program Director Ijaz Ahmed, MBBS/ MD, MS, RRT, directs the day-to-day operations of the program, may assist with coordination of clinics, and teaches classroom courses.
+- Program Director Helen Stripling, BFA, RRT, RRT-ACCS, directs the day-to-day operations of the program, may assist with coordination of clinics, and teaches classroom courses.
 Office hours are flexible and by appointment or drop-in basis Monday through Friday in H-155.
-The office phone number is (734) 384-4103 or he can be reached via e-mail at iahmed@monroeccc.edu. - Director of Clinical Education Angela Prush, BAS, RRT is in charge of directing clinical education and teaches many of the classroom and laboratory courses.
+The office phone number is (734) 457-6055 or she can be reached at hstripling@monroeccc.edu. - Director of Clinical Education Angela Prush, BAS, RRT is in charge of directing clinical education and teaches many of the classroom and laboratory courses.
 Office hours vary each semester and are posted outside of her office door, Rm H-154.
-The office phone number is (734) 384-4268 or she can be reached aprush@monroeccc.edu. - Classroom faculty -Helen M. Stripling, BA, RRT-ACCS is teaching a full-classroom load as full time faculty.
-Office hours vary each semester and are posted outside of her office door, RmH-150.
-Her office phone number is (734) 384 6055 or she can be reached at hstripling@monroeccc.edu. - Medical Director-Raheel Jamal, MD, is a practicing pulmonologist at St. Vincent Mercy Hospital in Toledo, OH.
+The office phone number is (734) 384-4268 or she can be reached at aprush@monroeccc.edu. - Classroom Full-Time Faculty -to be determined - Medical Director-Raheel Jamal, MD, is a practicing pulmonologist at St. Vincent Mercy Hospital in Toledo, OH.
 He is board certified in internal medicine and pulmonary medicine.
 Students will have an opportunity to do rounds with Dr. Jamal in the second year of the program.
 Students who are assigned clinic at St. Vincent Mercy Medical Center will also have opportunities to interact with him, generally in the intensive care units (ICU). - Part-time Classroom Instructors--Students will have a few classes taught by part-time instructors.
 There are no required office hours, but many of them are generally available before or after the class.
 These individuals are hired for their expertise in their specialty area and should be able to give students the most recent information available for their topic. - Clinical Instructors--Whenever a student is assigned to a hospital for clinical experience, an instructor from the hospital will be responsible for the student.
-Within guidelines from MCCC's RT program, these individuals plan and supervise student activities, evaluate performance and report student progress to the clinical coordinator or program director.
+Within guidelines from MCCC's RT program, these individuals plan and supervise student activities, evaluate performance, and report student progress to the clinical coordinator or program director.
 The grade for clinic is assigned through one of the program's full time faculty who are coordinating the clinical classes.